MileHacker Logo

 Public Bus Advantages

-An extensive bus network connects Ciudad Juárez to major cities across Mexico.
+An extensive bus the system connects Ciudad Juárez to major cities across Mexico.
 Public buses represent an affordable and convenient way to travel within the country.
 The Central de Autobuses serves as the main hub.

 Bus Travel Benefits